Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : script that sets permission to give only other users all access and restrict both owner and group : scrip that gives all access to owner, read and execute only to group,write and execute only to other users : script to mirror permissions
+: script that creates a directory with permissions in the working directory